 Here we present random feature models in more detail.
 We begin by reviewing exact expressions for the loss.
 We then go onto derive its asymptotic properties.
 We again consider training a model $f(x)=\sum_{\mu=1}^{P}\theta_{\mu}f_{\mu}(x)$, where $f_{\mu}$ are drawn from some larger pool of features, $\{F_{M}\}$, $f_{\mu}(x)=\sum_{M=1}^{S}\mathcal{P}_{\mu M} F_{M}(x)$.

-Note, if $\{F_{M}(x)\}$ form a complete set of functions over the data distribution, than any target function, $y(x)$, can be expressed as $y=\sum_{M=1}^{S}\omega_{M}F_{M}(x)$.
+Note, if $\{F_{M}(x)\}$ form a complete set of functions over the data distribution, then any target function, $y(x)$, can be expressed as $y=\sum_{M=1}^{S}\omega_{M}F_{M}(x)$.
 The extra constraint in a teacher-student model is specifying the distribution of the $\omega_{M}$.
-The variance-limited scaling goes through with or without the teacher-student assumption, however it is crucial for analysing the variance-limited behavior.
+The variance-limited scaling goes through with or without the teacher-student assumption; however it is crucial for analyzing the resolution-limited behavior.